kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 ```
 ## Get artifact

-To get more detailed information about a given artifact use `kosli artifact get`.
+To get more detailed information about a given artifact use `kosli get artifact`.
 To identify the artifact you need to use:
 * pipeline name followed by `@` and artifact fingerprint
 OR
 * pipeline name followed by `:` and commit sha